+Requires improvement/struggling A SACRE in this position would: have little or no grasp of what community cohesion means and little understanding of the contribution which RE can make to the community cohesion agenda.
+Have no opportunity to promote RE's contribution to cohesion.
 Developing A SACRE with developing practice would: have a basic grasp of what community cohesion means and therefore a limited understanding of the contribution which RE can make to the community cohesion agenda.
 Have little opportunity to promote RE's contribution to cohesion.
 Established A SACRE with established practice would: have an understanding of what community cohesion means and the duty on schools to promote this.
 Understand and have a clear commitment to the part RE can play in promoting community cohesion and seek to promote this throughout its work.
 Advanced A SACRE with advanced practice would: understand what community cohesion means and be clear about the duty on schools and the LA to promote this.
 SACRE members appreciate their key role in promoting RE's contribution to the community cohesion offer of its schools.
 SACRE would ensure this is explicit in the local AS and related guidance.
 Where are we and where do we find evidence to support this?

-Key Area: 5d - SACRE's role within wider LA initiatives on community cohesion

-How well is SACRE linked to or consulted about LA initiatives promoting community cohesion?

-Requires be given no information about, or contact with, wider LA initiatives linked to the promotion of community

-improvement/struggling cohesion.

-A SACRE in this position would:

-Developing be given little information about, or contact with, wider LA initiatives linked to the promotion of community

-A SACRE with developing cohesion.

-practice would:

-Established be aware of some LA initiatives promoting community cohesion and have opportunity to discuss and

-A SACRE with established contribute to this work.

-practice would:

-Advanced be a key partner and stakeholder in the work of the local authority in this area.
-Aware of local interfaith

-A SACRE with advanced groups and in regular communication with them to ensure opportunities to support high quality RE/CW in

-practice would: schools.

-Where are we and where do

-we find evidence to support

-this?
+Training to be provided regarding what the key area meant in practice.

+Key Area: 5d - SACRE's role within wider LA initiatives on community cohesion How well is SACRE linked to or consulted about LA initiatives promoting community cohesion?
+Requires improvement/struggling A SACRE in this position would: be given no information about, or contact with, wider LA initiatives linked to the promotion of community cohesion.
+Developing A SACRE with developing practice would: be given little information about, or contact with, wider LA initiatives linked to the promotion of community cohesion.
+Established A SACRE with established practice would: be aware of some LA initiatives promoting community cohesion and have opportunity to discuss and contribute to this work.
+Advanced A SACRE with advanced practice would: be a key partner and stakeholder in the work of the local authority in this area.
+Aware of local interfaith groups and in regular communication with them to ensure opportunities to support high quality RE/CW in schools.
+Where are we and where do we find evidence to support this?
+Community cohesion was not just about Religion and was also in relation to bringing together all areas of the community and this was being focussed on within schools.